tapyu/to-rm-courses/numerical-methods/README.md

 The problem of finding the best possible solution to a problem from a set of feasible alternatives.
 The goal is to identify the optimal solution that either maximizes or minimizes an objective function, subject to a set of constraints.

-Although optimization is a numerical methods, it is a more advanced and in-depth method.
-Therefore, you can even find a brief introduction of Optmization theory books of numerical methods.
-However, for this topic, I would suggest going to the [optmization theory course](../optmization-theory).
+Although optimization is a numerical methods, it is a more complex technique.
+Therefore, you can even find a brief introduction of Optmization Theory in Numerical Methods books, but, for this topic, I would suggest going to the [optmization theory course](../optmization-theory).

 Optimization algorithms are not exposed here.